 Gregory frantically opened the satchel and grabbed some vials.
 He randomly slammed them against the ground.
 There was no time for a meticulous search.
 Losing his glasses made reading the labels impossible anyway.

 The entire yard became a hazy fog of Technicolor smoke.
 None of the initial bottles he slammed down were the containers he desperately sought.

 Ten were destroyed but none of them were the ones he needed.
 Fifteen more were smashed, then twenty.
 He regretted lazily taking his satchel with him with everything in it as opposed to carrying only what he required.

 He often carried every vial and ward he owned with him in case he encountered other supernatural forces but most served no purpose in this specific circumstance and the odds of meeting another paranormal foe were considerably low.
-There is such a thing as being too prepared.
-At least they were harmless to breathe in, though that was also true for the zombies.
+There is such a thing as being too prepared, Gregory was discovering.
+At least they were harmless for him to breathe in, though that was also true for the zombies.

 The mass of rotted bodies closed in on him.
 Everything he endured would be in vain if he did not find it soon.

 There was only one thing left to do, the only logical thing to do in this situation.
 He didn’t want to because the potions were such a pain to create.

 Naturally, the desire to live should have taken precedence, and at some level, it was why he eventually resorted to it.
 Yet it would be more accurate to say it was done out of frustration than because of survival instinct.

 He moved his satchel upside down and dropped every vial to the ground.
 Twenty vials hit nearly simultaneously.